-Andrea and Nate were skeptical about the Batelle Babies program but decided to give it a go to help Ian with his sleep.
+Andrea and Nate were skeptical about the Batelle program but decided to give it a go to help Ian with his sleep.
 He would never sleep for more than 2 hours, and during these short stints would always need parental physical contact.
-We interviewed them midway through Sleep School.
+We interviewed them midway through the program

 Ian has always been a bad sleeper.
 He only slept in a baby carrier or co-sleept with us.
 Even co-sleeping was waking up every hour to 2 hours all night.
 He would take pretty decent naps during the day, always on us though – sometimes 45 minutes to 2 hours.
 But, we never had our hands free of him – he would never sleep independently.

 “His strides have been mind-boggling.
 I really didn’t expect to see so much progress or even progress at all”

 We skeptically bought in to Batelle – I’m a very skeptical mom.
 At first, it was working and he was getting 3-hour stretches which was a miracle for us.
 But then he caught on and realized we were doing things differently and waking up even more often, which was frustrating.
 We were like ‘this is not working what do we do?’.
 We arranged some 1-1 time to better understand the little details in soothing strategies and the method.
 Since then, his strides have been mind-boggling.
 I really didn’t expect to see so much progress or even progress at all…